Leakey, Texas: History

 Leakey was formally incorporated on June 11, 1951.
 The population fluctuated during the latter half of the 20th century.
 Leakey was home to 450 people in 1960, 393 in 1970, 468 in 1980, and 399 in 1990.
 By 2000, there were 387 residents living in Leakey, representing a 3.01% decrease in population since the last census was conducted in 1990.

 On March 29, 2017, thirteen senior citizens from the First Baptist Church of New Braunfels in Comal County who had completed a retreat at Alto Frio were killed when Jack D. Young, the 20-year-old driver of a pickup, crashed into the church minivan on U.S. Highway 83 inside Uvalde County near the state park.
 One person survived the crash in critical condition.
 The accident was one of the deadliest in memory in the Leakey area.
 Young told a witness, "I'm sorry.
 I'm sorry" and said that he had been on his cell phone at the time of the accident.
 Jody Kuchler, a welder from Leakey who saw the accident, said that the driver of the church vehicle moved over to try to avoid Young's incoming pickup but was blocked by the guard rail.

+Leaky and the surrounding region received attention in June 2026 after Gracie, a reticulated giraffe, escaped from a Leaky-based exotic animal breeder.
+While Gracie was spotted on various cameras, she was always gone by the time others investigated.
+Social media in the region took interest in speculating on Gracie's location, tracking real images of her, and creating imaginary images of her visiting locations and socializing with residents.
+After around two weeks spent in the wild, Gracie was recovered on June 26 after being spotted by helicopter.